Q: How are first-year students assigned roommates?

 Q: Can I have a car on-campus as a freshman resident?

-A: Although a car is not a necessity for a resident student, students who wish to have a car on campus may do so by registering their vehicle with the Office of Security and purchasing a parking decal.
-In early to mid July, the Office of Campus Security and Safety will send a mailing to all new students in order to make arrangements for on-campus parking.
-The Office of Campus Security and Safety is located in the basement of Luksic Hall.
+A: Although a car is not a necessity for a resident student, students who wish to have a car on campus may do so by registering their vehicle with the Office of Safety and Security and purchasing a parking decal.
+In mid May, the Office of Campus Security and Safety will send a mailing to all new students in order to make arrangements for on-campus parking.
+The Office of Campus Security and Safety is located in rooms 107 and 108 of Alumni Hall.

 Q: Is there housing for just first-year students?